 A June 20 Federal Register Advance Notice of Proposed Rule Making (ANPR) was another HUD attack on fair housing.
 The ANPR requested public comment on whether HUD's February 15, 2013 disparate impact regulation was consistent with the U.S. Supreme Court decision in Texas Department of Housing and Community Affairs v.
 Inclusive Communities.
-For decades HUD and courts interpreted the "Fair Housing Act" to prohibit housing practices that seem to be neutral or do not appear to have an overt intent to discriminate, but nonetheless have a discriminatory effect.
-The 2013 regulation was issued to establish uniform standards for determining when a housing practice with a discriminatory effect violates the "Fair Housing Act."
+For more than 45 years, HUD and courts interpreted the Fair Housing Act to prohibit housing practices that seem to be neutral or do not appear to have an overt intent to discriminate, but nonetheless have a discriminatory effect.
+The 2013 regulation was issued to establish uniform standards for determining when a housing practice with a discriminatory effect violates the Fair Housing Act.

 HUD acknowledged that the Supreme Court upheld the use of disparate impact theory, but HUD argued that the Court did not directly rule on the disparate impact regulation.
 Therefore, HUD wanted public input regarding whether the regulation is consistent with the Court's ruling in Texas v.
 Inclusive Communities.
-As of the date this Advocates' Guide went to press, a proposed change to the disparate impact rule has not been published.
-See the Disparate Impact article in this Advocates' Guide.